jeff-spokeo/javascript/react/README.md

     }
     ```

-  - Avoid using the lodash `BindAll()` decorator
+  - AVOID: lodash `BindAll()` class decorator

     > Why?
-After some trial and error, we've discovered that it is not compatible with preact.
+It is not compatible with preact.

     ```jsx
     // bad (lodash class decorator)